Mechazawa/REDBetter-crawler/README.markdown

     torrent_dir =

 The username and password are your What.CD login credentials.
 The passkey is your tracker passkey.
 The data_dir is the directory where your downloads are stored.
 The torrent_dir is the directory where torrents should be created (e.g., your watch directory).

+You should end up with something like this:

+    [whatcd]
+    username = RequestBunny
+    password = clapton
+    passkey = as309uasdfklwwe90sakjlsd
+    data_dir = ~/Downloads
+    torrent_dir = ~/Torrents

+Alright!
+Now you're ready to use whatbetter.

 Usage
 -----